 Wander through the incredible outdoor markets which pop up in streets around Causeway Bay or visit the winding, narrow Graham Street wet markets.
 Stallholders sell everything from dried fruits and assorted medicines to plants and fresh meat, fruits and vegetables, the perfect place to grab some fresh fruit to snack on during the day.

-Getting around Hong Kong is easy thanks to an incredible efficient and affordable public transport system.
+Getting around Hong Kong is easy thanks to an incredibly efficient and affordable public transport system.
 Jump on the back of a tram and go either west or east for a flat rate of $0.40AU.
 Catch the underground just about anywhere for between $1.00AU to $4.00AU, it’s easy to navigate and trains come by every few minutes.